knightr1d3r007/DIY_ESP32_Marauder/README.md

 4.- Finally, when all files are uploaded, click the "program" button.

-5.- Solder/Plug your "TFT_LCD 2.8" 240x320 SPI ILI9341" and ESP32-DevKitC to the DIY_Marauder PCB.
-(Solder/plug the TFT_LCD and the ESP32_DevKitC to the front side of the PCB.
-Solder the GPS to the back side of the PCB.
-Guide yourself by the ground pins)
+5.- Solder/Plug your "TFT_LCD 2.8" 240x320 SPI ILI9341" and ESP32-DevKitC to the front side of the DIY_ESP32Marauder-CheapSkate version PCB.

+ Solder the GPS module to the back side of the PCB.
+Guide yourself by the ground pins.

-6.- Reset yout board, ESP_maruder should boot and show the logo.
+6.- Reset your board, the ESP32_Marauder should boot and show the logo.
 The DIY_ESP32_Marauder is ready to rock and roll.

 # PBC Front side of the Cheapskate version-
 Here you will place both the ESP32 and the display